To be eligible, candidates must:

-Students who identify as Black, Asian, Mixed and/or from a Global Majority racial and ethnic group will be eligible to be considered for one of these studentships.
+- identify as Black, Asian, Mixed and/or from a Global Majority racial and ethnic group;

-You must be ordinarily resident in the UK, such that you are eligible for Home fees.
-The university via which you apply is responsible for assessing fee status; for further guidance, please see the relevant university webpages:
+- be ordinarily resident in the UK, such that they are eligible for Home fee status; and

 The first stage of assessment is completed by the admitting university.
 To be considered for nomination to the OOC DTP under the Black and Global Majority studentships initiative, you must

 - submit a completed copy of the Open-Oxford-Cambridge AHRC DTP Application Form;

 - tick the box to say that you wish to be considered for OOC DTP/AHRC studentship funding in your university's application form;

 - disclose ethnicity information in the monitoring section of your university’s admissions system.